 Watch the video to see where an EPDM Rubber Membrane needs to be repaired.
 This is a common problem.
 Flat roof repairs are easy if you know what to look for.

-Flat roof repair – Very seldom will a leak be from the roof membrane itself.
+Flat Roof Repairs – Very seldom will a leak be from the roof membrane itself.
 Most rubber roofs are durable and can hold water.
 Most roof leaks are due to flashing problems.
 Laying down a roof is pretty easy, but connecting a membrane to another material, like metal flashing becomes tricky.
 Every roofer has their own methods on how to do so.
 The cause of a roof leak must be found before it can be repaired.
 There are many factors that could cause a leak.

-This is a list of things to look for when considering a flat roof repair.
+This is a list of things to look for when considering a flat roof repair

 - Overlapping seams of the rubber roof.